Symptoms and conditions of internal jugular vein stenosis caused by boney cervical spine compression

 - The patient was treated with intravenous ginaton (a Ginkgo Biloba extract, oral betahistine (for vertigo-type symptoms), and oral estazolam (for impaired memory and coordination).
 Her symptoms were partially resolved.

 Comment: The source of these two women’s problems was attributed to the jugular vein being compressed on both sides of their neck by the carotid arteries.
 The only treatments they were offered were medications for the symptoms.
 Based on the results, some of the symptoms were lessened but the problems remained.
-The problem was identified, treatments that could help more were not.
+The problem was identified, but treatments that could help more were not.

 For some people, stenting will be a successful procedure or at least a successful enough procedure to allow normal blood flow to resume through the jugular veins.
 This could alleviate symptoms until a more long-term solution can be arrived at.
 However, when there is compression from the lateral masses of the C1 or cervical instability from C0-C2, elongated styloid bone, or hyoid bone, stenting alone, in many cases, will provide good relief and in some cases make the patient’s situation worse.
 First, let’s talk about when stenting would work.